browserify/browserify/readme.markdown

     Turn off setting a commondir.
 This is useful if you want to preserve the original paths that a bundle was generated with.

+  --no-bundle-external

+    Turn off bundling of all external modules.
+This is useful if you only want to bundle your local files.

   --bare

     Alias for both --no-builtins, --no-commondir, and sets --insert-global-vars